Paperform vs Google Forms: Which Is Better in 2026?

 Is the cost difference worth it when Google Forms is free?

-Google Forms is free and unlimited — that's genuinely valuable for simple use cases.
+Google Forms is free and unlimited, which is genuinely valuable for simple use cases.
 But "free" comes with real limitations: no payments, no branding, ~11 field types, no integrations outside Google, no analytics, and no conditional logic beyond section branching.
 Paperform starts at $29/month for 100 responses with five payment gateways, Excel-style calculations, 2,000+ integrations, custom branding, e-signatures, and conditional logic.
 If your forms generate revenue (payment forms, order pages, booking forms) or represent your brand to clients, the $29/month pays for itself immediately.
 If you only need internal surveys, Google Forms' free tier is hard to argue with.

 Can Google Forms handle quizzes and assessments?

-Yes — this is one area where Google Forms genuinely performs well.
+Yes, and this is one area where Google Forms genuinely performs well.
 Quiz mode includes point values per question, automatic grading, answer keys, and instant feedback.
 For educators already in the Google Classroom ecosystem, it's seamless and free.
-Paperform also supports scoring and quiz functionality, but adds Excel-style calculations that can compute weighted scores, conditional results, and dynamic feedback — capabilities Google Forms lacks.
+Paperform also supports scoring and quiz functionality, and adds Excel-style calculations that can compute weighted scores, conditional results, and dynamic feedback, which Google Forms can't do.
 For simple classroom quizzes, Google Forms is excellent.
 For assessments that need scoring logic, conditional outcomes, or payment processing (certification exams, paid courses), Paperform is more capable.

 Sources & References